deepsquare-io/grid/docs/workflow/04-samples/02-stable-diffusion.md

 ## Implementation

 Let's start with the input, output and resources.
-For the sake of readability, we use YAML.
-You can use an online YAML to JSON converter if you wish to execute the workflow on the [dev environment](https://app.deepsquare.run/sandbox).

 ### Resource allocation, environment variable and input/output